 Harvest Fair was born out of the need to take action to achieve gender equality in Australia.
-The gender pay gap in Australia remains at over 15% and has only reduced by 2% in the last seven years.
+The gender pay gap in Australia remains at over 15% and has only reduced by 2% in the last decade.
 We believe that this persistent pay gap is the result of a systemic issue which often doesn’t allow women the flexibility to balance between career aspirations and family values.
 When forced to choose, women will often choose family.
 The long term impact of gender inequity is that women earn less, have less superannuation, and as such are more vulnerable to poverty, homelessness, mental health issue and violence across the lifespan.
 A recent report by the World Economic Forum indicated that gender equality would take 170 years to achieve if we maintain the status quo.

 This is not acceptable.
 We can do something about this!